SPC-UW-ZooCam/Classifier/README.md

 # Overview
 The classifier was originally created by Michael Stanly with Lynker Analytics and since then has been updated and modified to be more user friendly, although friendly is debatable.
 This script requires a few extra steps be completed before being able to run it.
-Download the documents

 # Install Anaconda
 https://www.anaconda.com/download